zulip/zulip/docs/testing/testing-with-puppeteer.md

   of Puppeteer so you can watch what's happening, and document how to make that work with Vagrant.
 - TODO: Document `--interactive`.
-- TODO: Document how to run 100x in CI to check for nondeterminstic failures.
+- TODO: Document how to run 100x in CI to check for nondeterministic failures.
 - TODO: Document any other techniques/ideas that were helpful when porting the Casper suite.